hyunhwasgit/can-to-modbus-converter/README.md

 - Widely used in industrial automation for communication between programmable logic controllers (PLCs) and other devices such as sensors, HMIs, and drives.
 - Master-slave architecture where the master initiates communication with the slave to retrieve data or send commands.
 - Simple ASCII or binary protocol and can operate over RS-485 or TCP/IP networks.

-### CAN vs Modbus

-- Modbus is simpler and more suitable for small systems with fewer devices, while CAN bus is more robust and more suitable for large systems with many nodes and high-reliability requirements.
-- Both protocols have pros and cons and are used in different applications depending on the requirements.

 ## References